 8. The Russian “Amber Room”

 The Nazis stole the eighth wonder of the world, the Russian “Amber Room”.
-Despite the Nazis having displayed it, its whereabouts hasn’t been discovered.
+Despite the Nazis having displayed it in Konigsberg until 1945, its current whereabouts hasn’t been discovered.

 Originally a chamber in the Catherine Palace of Tsarskoye Selo by Saint Petersburg, it was built in the 18th century in Prussia.
 The room had amber panels accented with mirrors and gold leaves.

-After the German Invasion of the USSR during the Second World War and Operation Barbarossa, the Wehrmacht asked curators to take the artistic treasures from Leningrad (which is now St. Petersburg).
+After the German Invasion of the USSR during the Second World War, the Russians tried to remove the art treasures in and around Leningrad (which is now St. Petersburg) for safe keeping.

-Hitler then ordered the removal of all relics from the city in January 1945, but the person in charge at Konigsberg, Erich Koch, left before the Amber Room disassembly.
+In January 1945, when the Red Army was getting close to Konigsberg, Hitler then the removal of all relics from the city.
+However, Erich Koch, the person in charge at Konigsberg fled the city before the Amber Room could be removed.

 After World War II, there were several reports of people owning different pieces of the Amber Room.
-Many witnesses claimed the entire room was loaded onto Wilhelm Gustloff, a German passenger ship, in January 1945 which was later sunk.
+Many witnesses claimed the entire room was loaded onto Wilhelm Gustloff, a German passenger ship, in January 1945 which was later sunk by a Soviet Submarine.

-In 2004, two British investigative journalists made the determination that the Amber Room was most likely destroyed during the bombing raids that hit Konigsberg Castle, but that has not been proven.
+In 2004, two British investigative journalists determined that the Amber Room was most likely destroyed during the bombing raids that hit Konigsberg Castle, but that has not been proven.